 Toilets :

-Action : Cally to check with her husband, who works at the Council, as he may be able to get a better price on the toilets.
+Action : Cally to check with her husband, who works at the Council, as he may be able to get a better price on the toilets she will liaise with Helen Appleyard who will book toilets accordingly.Bar :

-Bar :

-Chrissie Harding will provide the bar again.
+Chrissie Harding will manage the bar again.
 Riverside Brewery will provide the barrels on sale or return.

 Action : Katie Watts to make final arrangements with Riverside.
+Helen Appleyard and Katie Watts will liaise with Chrissie and mixology regarding bar stocks.

 Raffle :